.

 Kathryn E: Once, we repurposed whisky barrel staves for the backside of an island.
 Not only did the wood staves add texture, but the streaked staining from the whiskey added character.

-Kim: What is one easy way to add texture without significant renovations?
+Kim: What is one easy way to add texture and depth without significant renovations to your kitchen?

 Nikki: A backsplash can do wonders for a kitchen at a fraction of the cost of a full remodel.
 Changing a plain white square tile to an intricate, colored, arabesque shape gives the kitchen a completely different feel and vibe.